Capesthorne Hall, Cheshire

 Capesthorne has been around for almost 1000 years, and needless to say, it’s seen a fair share of English history.

-The land has had Roman Legions cross it, Normans have hunted on it, and in the Civil War the family was Royalist and ancestress helped Charles II to escape after the Battle of Worcester.
+The land has had Roman Legions cross it, Normans have hunted on it, and in the Civil War, the family was Royalist and ancestress helped Charles II escape after the Battle of Worcester.

-The Hall itself was originally built over a period of 13 years from 1719 up until 1732.
-It was then built upon extensively a hundred or so years later which added the pinnacles and turrets which make Capesthorne Hall so distinctive.
+The Hall itself was originally built over 13 years from 1719 up until 1732.
+It was then built upon extensively a hundred or so years later, adding the pinnacles and turrets that make Capesthorne Hall so distinctive.

 However, in 1861 a fire devastated the Hall, leaving just two wings untouched.
 The entire middle section of the Hall had to be completely torn down and rebuilt.

-During the Second World War, the Hall was used by the Red Cross as a Hospital and effective bomb shelter for health workers and injured soldiers.
+During the Second World War, the Red Cross used the Hall as a Hospital and bomb shelter for health workers and injured soldiers.

-Over several generations, many art pieces and antiques have been collected and are on show throughout the Hall.
+Over several generations, many art pieces and antiques have been collected and are now displayed throughout the Hall.
 The collection includes marble sculptures, tapestries, Jacobean, Regency, and Rococo antiques from every corner of the globe.

 Ghosts at Capesthorne Hall

-Another report is that of the appearance of a group of shadows that have a human shape to them walking down the stairs into the chapel vault.
+Another report is the appearance of a group of shadows that have a human shape to them walking down the stairs into the chapel vault.